thatcherfreeman/utility-dctls/README.md

 ---

 ### Smooth Tetra Sat v Sat Skin DCTL
 Variation of the Smooth Tetra dctl except for each hue, there are sat v sat controls.
 Plus there's a skin section.
+It goes without saying that the more surgical you are, the less smooth the result is.

 #### DCTL Parameters
 **Red/Skin/Yellow/Green/Cyan/Blue/Magenta Hue**: Adjust the hue for each hue range